Best touchscreen monitors of 2022

 Methodology

 We wanted our list of the best touch screen monitors to be as authoritative as possible.
 As a digital artist and tech reviewer, I use and review many screens.
 Currently I own multiple touch screen devices.
 It’s an important part of my workflow, whether I’m editing in Google Docs with my fingers and a pen, drawing in photoshop, or piecing together collages with my fingers in Procreate.
-To assemble this list, we researched numerous touch screens from leading manufacturers, perusing the spec sheets, and stacking them against the competition, and compared them to the monitors and screens we know and use daily.
+To assemble this list, we researched numerous touch screens from leading manufacturers, perusing the spec sheets, and stacking them up against the competition, and compared them to the monitors and screens we know and use daily.
 We evaluated a few criteria to make our final choices:

 Image quality doesn’t need to be stifled with touch screen tech.
 Theoretically touch screen IPS displays are capable of much the same image quality, resolution, and color quality as regular IPS screens.
 In practice this isn’t always the case.
 Touch technology takes money, and this means that touch screen monitors often don’t also put the premium on image quality.
 There aren’t many 4K touch screen monitors on the market.
 Because of this we highlighted the instances where touch screen monitors do achieve really good screen quality.